-the metasofa sun-moon-earth clock is an earth-centric planetary orrery for locating the sun (yellow disc) and moon (blue disc) in the sky at any particular time, and estimating tidal forces influencing oceans and emotions.
+the metasofa sun-moon-earth clock is an earth-centric planetary orrery for locating the sun (yellow disc) and moon (blue disc) in the sky at any particular time, and for estimating tidal forces influencing oceans and emotions on earth.

-as viewed from earth, the direction of the center of our galaxy is indicated by a small light "galaxy" disc within the outer blue "stars" ring.
+the direction of the center of our galaxy is indicated by a small white "galaxy" disc within the outer blue "stars" ring. (influences unknown :)

 from the northern hemisphere of earth looking toward the southern sky, left on the clock-face is east, right is west, up is above the horizon, and down is hidden below the earth. as the earth rotates toward the east, the sun and moon and stars appear to rise in the east and set in the west. (for southern latitudes, see "how to use" below)